 - 1 cup (250 grams | 8.8 ounces) of dried apricots = 213 calories

 Consume Sufficient Protein

 A vegan diet is typically low in protein as it eliminates protein-rich foods such as meat, poultry, eggs, seafood, and dairy from your diet.
 Hair is made up of a fibrous structural protein called Keratin.
-When you consume inadequate quantities of protein, your body stops hair growth or produces very low-quality hair to conserve protein for more important bodily functions.
-As a result, a typical low protein vegan diet can lead to hair loss, or force hair follicles to produce very low-quality hair, leading to dull, brittle hair.
+When you don’t consume enough protein, your body stops hair growth, or produces very low-quality hair to conserve protein for more important bodily functions.
+As a result, a typical low protein vegan diet causes hair loss, or forces hair follicles to produce very low-quality hair, leading to dull, brittle hair that easily breaks off.